adityamwagh/adityamwagh.github.io/_posts/2022-11-10-nyu-greene-hpc-pytorch.md

 ### **Step 1:** Create directory for your conda installation

-We don’t want to create the environment in the home directory because of the 50GB quota limit in the `/home/<netID>/`folder.
+We don't want to create the environment in the home directory because of the 50GB quota limit in the `/home/<netID>/` folder.

 ```bash
 mkdir /scratch/<NetID>/miniconda3